bugsnag/bugsnag-ruby/README.md

 ### Rails Apps

+By default Bugsnag includes some information automatically.
+For example, we send all the HTTP headers for requests.
+Additionally if you're using Warden or Devise, the id, name and email of the current user are sent.

-In any rails controller you can define a `before_bugsnag_notify` callback, which allows you to add this additional data by calling `add_tab` on the exception notification object.
+To send additional information, in any rails controller you can define a `before_bugsnag_notify` callback, which allows you to add this additional data by calling `add_tab` on the exception notification object.
 Please see the [Notification Object](#notification-object) for details on the notification parameter.

 ```ruby
 class MyController < ApplicationController